 - membership or office held in student government or honor society;

 BC has adopted comprehensive policies and procedures to implement the Family

 Educational Rights and Privacy Act and protect the confidentiality of student information.
 For questions, more detail, or the steps to take to request inspection and/or correction of education records, contact the Dean of Student Services, room B125, phone (425) 564-2205.

 Financial aid is available to BC students from a variety of state, federal, and private sources and may include grants, scholarships, loans, and work-study employment.
-Applying for financial aid is a lengthy process and is controlled by the rules and regulations set by the funding agencies.
-Advance planning is necessary to complete and submit the basic financial aid application in a timely fashion.
-Information about types of aid, eligibility requirements, “satisfactory progress” criteria, and an orientation to the application forms and procedures are available online at http://fa.bellevuecollege.edu/ and at the Financial Aid Office on the first floor of the Student Service Building, phone (425) 564-2227.
-For additional information about scholarships available to BC students, go to www.bellevuecollege.edu/scholarships/ or call (425) 564-2279 for the date and time of the next scholarship orientation session.
+Applying for financial aid is a lengthy process and students are encouraged to apply early.
+Information about types of aid, eligibility requirements, satisfactory academic progress, and how to apply are available on the Financial Aid website and at Student Central on the first floor of the Student Service Building.
+Students with issues, questions or concerns can also submit an online ticket request for assistance.

 Federal regulations require academic institutions to disclose to prospective students certain information about the institution’s Gainful Employment (GE) Programs, and about students who enrolled in those programs eligible for Title IV funding that lead to gainful employment in a recognized occupation.

 - Accounting Information Systems

 - Cisco Support Technician